-The volumes of rainfall of a given frequency and duration vary considerably across Maryland.
-The volume of precipitation in a 100-yr 24-hour storm varies from 5.7 inches in western Maryland to 8.1 inches in the vicinity of Ocean City.
+The depths of precipitation (partial duration) of a given frequency and duration vary considerably across Maryland.
+The depth of precipitation in a 100-yr 24-hour storm varies from 5.4 inches in western Garrett County to 9.3 inches in Calvert, St Mary's, Wicomico, and Worcester counties.

-There appears to be a problem in applying TR-20 models in western Maryland.
-Peak flood flows predicted by TR-20 are often significantly higher than the estimates provided the USGS based regression equations.
+There appears to be a problem in applying WinTR-20 models in western Maryland.
+Peak flood flows predicted by WinTR-20 are often significantly higher than the estimates provided the USGS based regression equations.
 Many of the USGS stream gages have operated in that region for more than 70 years.
 These gages simply have not measured peak flows as high as those measured in the central portion of the State.
 Analysis of eleven USGS gages in the Maryland Appalachian Plateau and Valley and Ridge provinces demonstrates that the observed maximum flows range between 83 and 300 cfs per square mile, with an average of 167 cfs per square mile.
 The minimum length of record is 17 years and the maximum length is 50 years.
 The average watershed area is 23 square miles.
 The same analysis conducted on six gages in the Maryland Piedmont indicates that the maximum flows vary from 319 to 780 cfs per square mile, with an average of 452 cfs per square mile.
 The minimum length of record is 12 years and the maximum length is 60 years.
 The average watershed area is 22.3 square miles.
 Based upon watershed characteristics alone, one would expect the steep mountain areas in western Maryland would yield higher peak flows than the Piedmont.
-However, indications are that flood producing rainfalls in western Maryland may be shorter in duration than those further east.
-More specific research is warranted in this regard.
+However, indications are that flood producing rainfalls in western Maryland may be shorter in duration than those farther east.
+More specific research using NOAA 14 data is warranted in this regard.
 Therefore, if the flood estimates using the 24-hour storm do not lie between the regression estimate and the upper 68% limit, the analyst should use the 12-hour storm for the 25-, 50- and 100-yr events and the 6-hour storm for the 2-, 5- and 10-yr events.

-The rainfall intensities of IDF curves of Appendix 7 are from point measurements.
-The typical storm is spatially distributed with a center area having a maximum rainfall and a decay in intensities and volumes away from the storm center.
+Partial duration precipitation values from NOAA Atlas 14 are recommended for design purposes.
+Precipitation values available from NOAA Atlas 14 are point estimates.
+The typical storm is spatially distributed with a center area having a maximum rainfall and a gradual reduction of intensity and depth away from the storm center.
 The spatial distribution of rainfall within a storm generally produces an average depth over an area that is a function of watershed area and storm duration.
-Figure 3.22, reproduced from USWB-TP-40, illustrates this phenomenon.
+Figure 3.11 is based on the areal reduction curves from USWB-TP-40.
 The Panel recommends that the hydrologist adjust the design storm rainfall to reflect spatial distribution.